arangodb/arangodb-java-driver/README.md

 ## Connection Pooling

-The driver supports connection pooling with a default of 1 maximum connections.
+The driver supports connection pooling for VelocyStream with a default of 1 and HTTP with a default of 20 maximum connections.
 To change this value use the method `maxConnections(Integer)` in `ArangoDB.Builder`.

 ``` Java